4 out of 17 VPN services leaked our IP address while torrenting!

 It has a commendable user base, which is spread across the globe.
 To find out if the provider would leak our IP while torrenting, we connected to its server in Slovakia.

-There was no variation or change in the IP address shown by the Windows client and that displayed by ipMagent and uTorrent.
+There was no variation or change in the IP address shown by the Windows client and that was displayed by ipMagent and uTorrent.

 SetupVPN – Not Recommended: Severe IP Leakage & Not Safe for Torrenting